 Perimenopause/Menopause and Low Energy Availability

-Our Female Hormone Mapping has been specifically designed to indicate if symptoms are related to perimenopause or low energy availability in athletes.
+Our advanced female hormone blood test, MyFORM™, has been specifically designed to indicate if symptoms are related to perimenopause or low energy availability in athletes.

 This ground-breaking new product uses artificial intelligence combined with blood analysis and clinical expertise to map all 4 female hormones across an entire menstrual cycle.
 It also provides a score to indicate how responsive your ovaries are to the control hormones